Dungeon Defenders: Dungeon Defenders Redux

 Redux is a community-developed expansion mod for the Steam version of Dungeon Defenders.
 It was originally distributed through Discord until it got official Steam branch support from Chromatic Games in December 2020.
 The mod is accessible to all Microsoft Windows users who own the base game on Steam as a 'beta' branch.
-Redux will automatically copy the player's original ranked data for the first-and-only time they connect to ranked servers in-game.
-Their vanilla ranked and Redux ranked saves then become permanently separate.
+A player's vanilla ranked and Redux ranked saves are completely separate from each other.

 Sequels

 A sequel titled Dungeon Defenders II was made available in beta period for Windows and PlayStation 4 at the 2013 PAX East convention, featuring similar gameplay to its predecessor.
 The game is free-to-play with microtransactions to unlock certain heroes that are otherwise unlockable through play.
 The game was released on Steam early access on December 5, 2014, and became available on PlayStation 4 on September 19, 2015.
 The game was fully released alongside a version for Xbox One on June 20, 2017.

 Another sequel, Dungeon Defenders: Awakened was unveiled by Chromatic Games in 2019, formerly Trendy Entertainment before corporate restructuring.
 It was initially backed by a successful Kickstarter in the same month.
 The game's narrative, while set after Dungeon Defenders II, returned to the art style and gameplay established by the first game, and featured several additional gameplay updates.

-Players that pre-ordered Awakened for any platform gained access to the beta version of the title, which launched November 22, 2019 on Microsoft Windows.
-The game launched in Steam's early access on February 21, 2020. and was fully released on May 28, 2020.
-A version for Xbox One was released on March 17, 2021, with another releasing for Nintendo Switch on August 4, 2021.
+Players that pre-ordered Awakened for any platform gained access to the beta version of the title, which launched in November 2019, on Microsoft Windows.
+The game launched in Steam's early access on February 21, 2020. and was fully released on May 28 the same year.
+A version for Xbox One was released on March 17, 2021, with another releasing for Nintendo Switch on August 4.
 It launched on PlayStation 4 on May 3, 2022.

 An action role-playing roguelite spin-off titled Dungeon Defenders: Going Rogue was developed and published by Chromatic Games and released in early access for Microsoft Windows on March 29, 2022.
 It is planned to release on Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.